hirefrank/www/src/pages/contact.md

 I'm always excited to meet with product folks and leaders.

-Whether you're facing challenges in product strategy, team dynamics, or personal growth as a leader, I'd love to help.
+Whether you're facing challenges in product strategy, team dynamics, or growth as a leader, I'd love to help.

 <!-- Whether you're looking to level up your team, tackle a tricky product challenge, or just geek out about the latest in tech, I'm all ears.
 Let's chat about how we can create something amazing together! -->